jarthod/render-later/README.md

 The second solution gets the first page rendered quickly but is much more complex to setup (needs another endpoint to expose the data, an Ajax call to fetch them, and some js to put the data back where it belongs, handle loading spinner, errors, etc.).
 It is also much **slower to load**, because the browser needs to load & parse all the javascript, wait to the entire page to be ready (domready), and only then it will start the ajax call, adding the whole round-trip time once again to the page loading.

-Whereas with async-render, you leverage the existing open socket currently downloading the document to stream the deferred data:
+Whereas with render-later, you leverage the existing open socket currently downloading the document to stream the deferred data:
 - You don't have to handle errors, because it's the same request.
 So if it fails at this point, the browser will simply show it's native error page.
 - You don't have to show any kind of spinner because the browser is still showing it's native loading indicator.
-- You don't increase latency because the additional data start streaming right after the page is sent.
+- You don't increase latency because the additional data start streaming right away after the page is sent.
 And even better, the deferred data **starts rendering even if the browser didn't receive a single byte yet**, so if you're on a slow network (ex: 3G, 500ms rtt), instead of delaying even more (Ajax call), you'll actually receive the document **already complete**, because while the network lagged, the server was working :)

 So in the end, this solutions is the best of both world: you get the first paint time of the Ajax version, but with the simplicity and time-to-full-document of the simple inline version.

-The only downside of this approach is that the domeady event will only be executed at the end of the request, once the body is complete.
+The only downsides of this approach IMO are:
+1. The `domready` event will only be executed at the end of the end of the streaming, once the body is complete.
+2. Rails/rack support for streaming is bad and you may need to workaround some bugs.
 See the [Gotcha section](#gotcha) for more details.

 ## Compatibility

-On the server side, the gem is tested against `ruby 2.1+` and `rails 4.1+`.
+On the server side, the gem is tested against `ruby 2.3+` and `rails 4.1+`.
 The dependency is not strictly enforced though and it may work with others versions but we don't guaranty anything.

 The generated javascript is a simple inline function using nothing else than DOM Core level 2 properties, so it should work flawlessly on IE6+, Firefox 2+, Chrome 1+, Edge, Safari, etc.